 The Long Con

-Have you ever heard of the long con?
-Some years ago I knew someone who belonged to an exclusive country club.
+Some years ago I knew a man who belonged to an exclusive country club.
 Over time he got to be friendly with a member who owned several successful businesses.
 This friend provided my colleague with lucrative stock tips.
 One day this member let it be known that he had been appointed to the board of a newly-chartered investment bank.
 The person I knew invested $75,000.
 Many others invested $50,000, $100,000 or more.
 One day the board member, the bank and all the money just flew away, never to be seen or heard of again.
 That’s called the long con.

 The long con works because the grifter takes years to establish his trustworthiness and utter reliability.
 The end of the trap is utterly predictable and usually inescapable.
 You just can’t believe that this friend which has always been so good to you is really a liar and a cheat.